ianbs/ianbs.github.io/README.md

 # ianbs.github.io

 This is my personal site.
-I made him with HTML, CSS and JAVASCRIPT.
+Made with HTML, CSS and JAVASCRIPT.